neoforged/.github/primers/26.2/index.md

     - `BreakingItemParticle$SulfurCubeProvider` - A breaking item particle provider for the sulfur cube.
     - `NoxiousGasCloudParticle` - A particle for the noxious gas cloud.
     - `NoxiousGasParticle` - A particle for the noxious gas.
+    - `ParticleEngine#getRandom` - Returns the random source of the particle engine.
+    - `ParticleGroup`
+        - `add` now returns whether the particle was successfully added
+        - `getAll` is removed
+    - `ParticleRenderType` now takes in an additional shorthand `String`
     - `SulfurBubbleParticle` - A particle for the sulfur bubbles.
 - `net.minecraft.client.profiling.ClientMetricsSamplersProvider` now takes in a `LevelExtractor`
 - `net.minecraft.client.renderer`